genepi/michigan-imputationserver/docs/getting-started.md

 All filtered variants are listed in a file called `statistics.txt`, which can be downloaded by clicking the provided link.
 More information about our QC pipeline can be found [here](/pipeline).

 !!! important
     Due to changes in Minimac 4, Michigan Imputation Server 2 now includes filtering and checks for allele swaps.
-For more information, please read HERE.
+For more information, please click [here](./qc-allele-swaps.md).

 ![](images/quality-control02.png)